redacademy/granville-spring-2017/plugins/sgsc-functionality/README.md

-# RED Functionality Plugin
+# SGSC Functionality Plugin

-A template for a WordPress functionality plugin for RED Academy students.
+A template for a WordPress functionality plugin for South Granvillge Senior Center.